oracle-livelabs/adb/shared/adb-analytics-using-sql/applying-machine-learning/applying-machine-learning.md

     ![Query result showing what the table data set looks like](images/insufficient_funds_number.png)

-    **NOTE:** Unlike the movie sales data, we now have a single row per customer and you can see that in the column **insufficient\_funds\_incidents** there are single numeric values that indicates how many times the customer ran out of funds in their account.
+    **NOTE:** Unlike the movie sales data, we now have a single row per customer and you can see that in the column `insufficient_funds_incidents` there are single numeric values which indicate how many times the customer ran out of funds in their account.

-5. Run the following query to create a vw\_cust\_funds2 view with a condition to check insufficient funds incidents.
+5. Run the following query to create a **vw\_cust\_funds2** view with a condition to check insufficient funds incidents.
 When the condition insufficient funds incident is true, the value is 1 and when there is no incident, the value is 0.

     ```
     <copy>